wejick/gchain/README.md

 ## Notice
 1. Don't use it if you have better option
-1. GoChain priority is golang idiomatic.
+1. GChain priority is golang idiomatic.
 So eventhough it happily use many langchain concept, don't expect exactly the same behavior as this is not reimplementation.